The New-York Historical Society American History Book Prize

 Purpose: To encourage the general public to read works on American history.

-Eligibility: Awarded for a non-fiction book on American history or biography copyrighted in 2013 that is distinguished by its scholarship, its literary style and its appeal to a general as well as an academic audience.
-Last year’s winner of the New-York Historical Society American History Book Prize was Robert Caro’s The Passage of Power: The Years of Lyndon Johnson.
-Previous winners include John Lewis Gaddis (George F.Kennan: An American Life), Doris Kearns Goodwin (Team of Rivals), David Nasaw (Andrew Carnegie), Daniel Walker Howe (What God Hath Wrought), Drew Gilpin Faust (Republic of Suffering), Gordon Wood (Empire of Liberty), and Ron Chernow (George Washington).
+Eligibility: Awarded for a non-fiction book on American history or biography copyrighted in 2014 that is distinguished by its scholarship, its literary style and its appeal to a general as well as an academic audience.
+The winner of the 2014 New-York Historical Society American History Book Prize was Andrew Jackson O'Shaughnessy for The Men Who Lost America: British Leadership, the American Revolution and the Fate of the Empire.
+Previous winners include John Lewis Gaddis (George F.Kennan: An American Life), Doris Kearns Goodwin (Team of Rivals), David Nasaw (Andrew Carnegie), Daniel Walker Howe (What God Hath Wrought), Drew Gilpin Faust (Republic of Suffering), Gordon Wood (Empire of Liberty), Ron Chernow (George Washington), and Robert Caro’s The Passage of Power: The Years of Lyndon Johnson.

 Method of Submission: There is no fee for participation.
 Publishers may submit as many titles as they wish, but must send six copies of each submission to: